mockko/em-dir-watcher/README.md

 You can use `./testloop` script to run the tests multiple times in a row to check for unreliable behaviors.

 To give a more context on Mac test failures, two constants that have an effect on them are `STARTUP_DELAY` in `lib/em-dir-watcher/platform/mac.rb` and `UNIT_DELAY` in `tests/test_monitor.rb`.
 We've settled on a sweet spot of `0.5`/`0.5`, which gives a 5%–15% failure rate.
 Increasing them to `1.0`/`1.0` still results in the same failure rate.
 Decreasing them to `0.2`/`0.2` results in 30% failed test runs.

+You can use `rake rcov` to check code coverage info.
+Currently `tree.rb` and `monitor.rb` have 100% test coverage, `mac.rb` has 80% coverage, `linux.rb` should have about 100% coverage and `windows.rb` should have about 80% coverage (the last two were not measured).

 Help Wanted aka TODO